ECOLOGICAL TOURISM IN ISRAEL

-Ever wanted to experience hands-on why Israel is a world-leader in conservation and ecology?
+Israel is one of the leading countries when it comes to conservation and ecology.
+When visiting Israel you can experience hands-on what goes into preserving the country’s unique landscape and natural resources.
 From visits to solar farms and wildlife preserves to workshops on mud-brick building and sustainable food harvesting, it’s fun and easy to incorporate ecology into your private tour in Israel.

 Sustainable Building and Farming

 Mud building has become a popular phenomenon in Israel in the last few decades, both for agricultural and domestic buildings.
-This type of building stays warm in the winter and cool in the summer, and oftentimes incorporates recycled materials in its construction as a structural element.
-It’s also a really fun and exciting activity for the whole family on your Bat or Bar Mitzvah tour in Israel.
+This type of building stays warm in the winter and cool in the summer and oftentimes incorporates recycled materials in its construction as a structural element.
+It can also be a really fun and exciting activity for the whole family on your Bat or Bar Mitzvah tour in Israel.